z3orc/compass/README.md

 # jar-compass🧭

-About An easy and fast (⚡) way of downloading a specific Minecraft-server JAR!
+An easy and fast (⚡) way of downloading a specific Minecraft-server JAR!